javier123454321/knowledgeBase/JavaScript/Objects/this.md

 obj1.obj2.foo(); // 42
 ```

-`this` refers to the place where the function was defined.
+`this` refers to the place where the function is called.
 (Not the scope of the function)
 in `obj1` `this` is the global object. in `obj2` `this` is `obj1`, and in `foo` `this` is obj2

 take this example